google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 3) Do not put probes without food into the barbecue oven

-4) Barbecue food should be lower than 185°F. The oven temperature should be lower than 527°F. If exceeds this limit, the probe is going to be permanently damaged.
+4) Barbecue food should be lower than 185°F. The oven temperature should be lower than 527°F. If it exceeds this limit, the probe will be permanently damaged.
 When this happens, the user should quickly remove the probe

 How to Prevent Food Poisoning

-Having mentioned good hygiene practices, a lot of us are still exposing ourselves to unnecessary risks by not using a BBQ thermometer.
+Although good hygiene practices are mentioned, many people still expose themselves to unnecessary risks by not using a BBQ thermometer.

-I used to be the sort of guy who would work on the adage “prick the chicken and if the juices run clear then it’s safe to eat a BBQ thermometer is the sign of someone who doesn’t know what they are doing.”
+I used to be the guy who would work on the adage, “Prick the chicken, and if the juices run clear, then it’s safe to eat.”
+A BBQ thermometer is the sign of someone who doesn’t know what they are doing.

 Not true.
-For sure meat does turn brown when cooked but that’s not the sole reason meat turns brown, it also turns brown when aged.
+Indeed, meat does turn brown when cooked, but that’s not the sole reason meat turns brown; it also turns brown when aged.

-Freshly killed flesh is red because the blood is oxygenated but as meat is aged, the level of oxygen decreases, and the blood turns blue/brown so changing the color of the meat.
+Freshly killed flesh is red because the blood is oxygenated, but as meat is aged, the oxygen level decreases, and the blood turns blue or brown, changing the color of the meat.

-Cutting into the meat and checking the color isn’t a reliable way of determining whether meat is safe to eat.
-You can’t argue with the readout of a calibrated BBQ thermometer.
+Cutting into the meat and checking the color isn’t a reliable way to determine whether it’s safe to eat.
+However, you can’t argue with the readout of a calibrated BBQ thermometer.

 Myth #2 – “Chicken is Completed When the Juices Run Clear”

 No longer true.
-We consume so much chicken these days, it is intensively reared and it saddens me to say that in many cases these birds are fattened up before their bone structures are properly formed.
+We consume so much chicken these days, it is intensively reared, and it saddens me to say that, in many cases, these birds are fattened up before their bone structures are adequately formed.

 Some of these chickens never walk in their short lifetime.
 For the same reason, when cooking, blood can seep out of the poorly formed bones and taint the meat.

-Your chicken could be perfectly cooked despite there still being traces of blood so if you’re not using a BBQ thermometer you could be completely over-cooking your bird.
-Use a free-range bird however and your chicken should have well-calcified bones
+Your chicken could be perfectly cooked despite still having traces of blood, so if you’re not using a BBQ thermometer, you could be completely overcooking your bird.
+Use a free-range bird; your chicken should have well-calcified bones.

 What Type Of BBQ Thermometer Do You Need?

-When considering what type of probe to buy there are essentially three steps in the good, better, and best styles of BBQ thermometer.
-The first thing to means is that measuring meat temperature a moment read thermometer is completely essential and a digital one at that.
+When considering what type of probe to buy, there are three steps to choosing between the good, better, and best styles of BBQ thermometer.
+The first thing to remember is that measuring meat temperature, a moment-read thermometer, is completely essential, and a digital one is also essential.

-Thankfully the old days of mechanical thermometers or mercury thermometers have been surpassed, you’ll still get them, they’re cheap but really not sufficiently versatile for barbecuing.
+Thankfully, the old days of mechanical or mercury thermometers have been surpassed.
+You’ll still get them; they’re cheap but not sufficiently versatile for barbecuing.

-Note: This mechanical style of thermometer is the sort that will be installed in the hood of your smoker to monitor the temperature inside your food chamber.
+Note: This mechanical thermometer will be installed in your smoker’s hood to monitor the temperature inside your food chamber.

-They are reasonably accurate but the negative is that they reflect the temperature where the thermometer is positioned* and not the temperature at the surface of the cooking grate and this could vary by 20°C (35°F).
+They are reasonably accurate, but the negative is that they reflect the temperature where the thermometer is positioned* and not the temperature at the surface of the cooking grate, which could vary by 20°C (35°F).

-The only exception that I’ve found to this is the Jensen Grill which has its thermometer calibrated to take account of the distance between the cooking grate and the position of the thermometer.
+The only exception I’ve found is the Jensen Grill, which has its thermometer calibrated to account for the distance between the cooking grate and the position of the thermometer.

-Having concluded that a digital readout is a way to go you can next break the designs of BBQ thermometer down into two types: “Instant Read” that have the display at the end of the probe and will give you a reading when you insert the probe into the meat.
+Having concluded that a digital readout is the way to go, you can next divide the BBQ thermometer designs into two types: “Instant Read,” which has a display at the end of the probe and will give you a reading when you insert the probe into the meat, and “Regular Read,” which has a display at the end of the probe and will give you a reading when you insert the probe into the meat.

-Remote thermometers have a separate readout unit connected to the probe either by wire or wireless.
+Remote thermometers have a separate readout unit connected to the probe either by wire or wirelessly.

 Best Instant Read Temperature Probes